MikelMNJ/front-end-template/README.md

 import React, { useEffect } from 'react';

 const YourComponent = props => {
-  // These will come from your HOC Wrapper actions/selectors const { sampleAPIResponse, sampleAPICall } = props;
+  // These props should come from your HOC wrapper component. const { sampleAPIResponse, sampleAPICall } = props;

   useEffect(() => {